Program Dates, Location, and Fee:

 Upon the successful completion of the program, a Certificate of Participation will be issued to participants.

-Completed Application Forms and Dean Recommendation Forms must be submitted by December 30, 2013.
+Completed Application Forms and Dean Recommendation Forms must be submitted by the date indicated.
 Applications will be reviewed in the order that they are received.
 It is expected that there might be more qualified applicants than spaces available, so early application is strongly recommended.

 Please note that applications are not considered complete until both the Application Form and the Dean Recommendation Form are received.